taocpp/json/doc/Value-Class.md

 Unlike some other JSON libraries, a default-initialised Value object will have `type::UNINITIALIZED` rather than `NULL_`.

-The `explicit operator bool () const noexcept` returns whether the Value contains *anything*, including a `NULL_`.
+The `explicit operator bool()` returns whether the Value contains *any* valid value, including a `NULL_`.
 In other words, it only returns `false` when its `type()` returns `type::UNITIALIZED`.

 ### Discarded

-The discarded type indicates that this value was the source of a move operation.
+The discarded type indicates that this value was the source of a move operation, meaning the object is in a moved-from state.
-According to the C++ standard performing any operation other than calling the destructor on such an object is not allowed.
+According to the C++ standard performing any operation other than assigning another value or calling the destructor on such an object is not allowed.
 The discarded type is only used when the `NDEBUG` macro is not set.

 ### Destroyed